junrui-liu/patina/src/overview/arrays.md

   ... // can't refer to that array anymore, since xs is out-of-scope }
 ```
-Once we've created an array, unless we always keep its name around, it would become an unnameable identity forever lost in heap memory.
+Once we've created an array, unless we always remember its name (or one of its names), the array would become an unnameable identity forever lost in heap memory.
 This is what's called a [memory leak](https://en.wikipedia.org/wiki/Memory_leak), which plagues programs written in unmanaged languages like C and C++.
-You will learn about solutions to this problem in the second half of the quarter, although you won't be required to implement them [^1].
+You will learn about solutions to this problem in the second half of the course, although you won't be required to implement them [^1].

 [^1]: Also, learn how Rust prevents resource leaks using a [completely different approach](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).
 It's super cool!